 If there is one country that has exceeded my expectation regarding the food, it has to be Georgia.
-Whether it is the Georgian cheese, a wide variety of Georgian wines, traditional handmade breads, fresh salad or an array of delectable dishes, you can travel to Georgia for a great gastronomic experience alone.
+Whether it is the Georgian cheese, a wide variety of Georgian wines, traditional handmade bread, fresh salad, or an array of delectable dishes, you can travel to Georgia for a great gastronomic experience alone.

 Located at the crossroad between Asia and Europe, Georgia stands unique in every way.
-The Georgian food is not the only exception.
-Influenced by the Mediterranean World, Middle Eastern countries, Asia and the Persian Kitchen, the Georgian traditional food is a blend of varied flavours.
+Georgian food is not the only exception.
+Influenced by the Mediterranean World, Middle Eastern countries, Asia, and the Persian Kitchen, the Georgian traditional food is a blend of varied flavors.

 The birthplace of wine, Georgia has been making wine for the past 8000 years.
-It is quite obvious that the wide variety of wine and the large number of wineries in the Kakheti region of the country has been drawing a large number of wine lovers to this country each year.
-Walnut, Cheese, Pomegranate and Kidney Beans are the most common ingredients present in the Georgian traditional food.
+It is quite obvious that the wide variety of wine and a large number of wineries in the Kakheti region of the country has been drawing a large number of wine lovers to this country each year.
+Walnut, Cheese, Pomegranate, and Kidney Beans are the most common ingredients present in Georgian traditional food.

 On my last trip to Georgia, I had a great time sampling some of the best traditional Georgian dishes.
 Here I have compiled a list for your next visit to this gorgeous country.